plibither8/fitbit-heart-rate/README.md

 Alternately, one can export their entire Fitbit data from their account settings, but that contains way more (granular) data than I require, and it cannot be automated.

-I have also set a [cron-based GitHub Action workflow](https://github.com/plibither8/fitbit-heart-rate/actions) that fetches new heart rate data every day and stores it in a private repository.
+I have also set up a [cron-based GitHub Action workflow](https://github.com/plibither8/fitbit-heart-rate/actions) that fetches new heart rate data every day and stores it in a private repository.

 ## Usage